cleecoloma/reading-notes/Code-201/class-07.md

 ### Object Prototypes Using A Constructor
 1. Explain prototypes and inheritance via an analogy from your previous work experience.
   * NOTE: This is a very common front end developer interview question.
+  > For my mechanical engineering job, I support repair of multiple different types of ships (e.g. 688, 726, and 21 class submarines).
+Prototypes would be specifications and manual written to repair these different types of ships.
+Inheritance would be the components that are similar in these ships.
+For example, a valve in a 688 class submarine could be the same valve in a 726 class submarine.

+### Things I want to learn more about

+### Things I utilized for these reading
+  > * Google
+  > * ChatGPT